 Those on the losing end of the equation need to tell their stories too.
 And those of us who benefit from the violences and oppressions of our nation have to grapple with the stories and lineage of the silenced.

-Tell me, when you think of "the good old days" what hopes do those visions bring to you?
+When you think of "the good old days" what hopes do those visions bring to you?
 What do you feel you are losing and what do you hope to gain?

 The Good Old Days project is a photographic vessel for those stories and a visual diary of this country's fractured and contradictory identities.
 I want to uncover and excavate the silenced stories that are a part of our collective history, the ones that sadden, and embarrass, and outrage us and the ones that allow us to dream.
 I want to find out who the "good old days" belong to and who they exclude, the lifestyles that are celebrated and the ones that are dismissed.